Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 </div>

-This heatmap is a little different.
+This graphic is a little different from the heatmap.
 It demonstrates the number of games that fall into each bin.
 I tend to use these plots when I have continuous variables on the x and y axis and I am interested in the density at each point.
-Additionally, you can perceive some of the seasonality that is evident around game forty.
+If you pay attention you can perceive some of the seasonality that is evident around game forty.

 ## Bar plots

 If you want to use a pie chart, don't.
 Bar plots are almost always a better choice.
 Visualizing the relationships between area is simply easier in a bar plot.
-This are probably the most popular way to display data, but I find them lacking.
+Bar plos are probably the most popular way to display data, but I find them lacking.
 Again, you really need to train yourself to think in distributions.
 Bar Plots are for counts.
 The basic bar plot produced by the following code can be seen in figure \@ref(fig:chthreebarexample).

 ```r